smashleynguyen/doula/README.md

-# doula
+# Doula series footnotes
-Doula series footnotes
+Extra information about Medicaid reimbursement for doulas